-Many factors can compromise a small business financing decision.
-To have the greatest chance of success, you should identify the factors you can control and manage, as well as address variables beyond your control.
+Many factors can compromise a business financing decision.
+To have the greatest chance of success, you should think like a banker and prepare a compelling case for the credit request.
+You should present a persuasive business narrative including an engaging, thorough and well-thought-out business story with insight into company operates, management discipline and long-term plans.
+Creating a winning business story means identifying the factors you can control and manage as well as addressing variables beyond your control.

 Things You Can Control

 - A strong business plan for capital infusion.
 An important part of your business story is how you plan to use the financing being requested.
 When it comes to providing credit to your company, bankers want more than just ideas: they want facts and details.
 Produce a clearly written plan for how you will use financing to grow profits.
 Include the type of loan terms you need and build the loan specifics into your projected profitability forecast.
 Explain your business, how the capital will help it grow and how you will use the capital.
 Use your management team and key advisors (including your banker) to test your business case, sharpen your forecasts and articulate your growth plan.
 Writing down your plan will make it clearer when presenting it to others.

 - Professional and credible financial statements.
 A strong business with poorly documented financial statements can cause a lender to question approval.
 While it may be appropriate for smaller companies to rely on compiled financial statements, larger companies and those with more complex credit needs will be expected to have audited statements.
 For example, audited statements provide the bank with greater assurance that the company is in compliance with Generally Accepted Accounting Principles (GAAP) and that a third-party has validated internal controls.
 Keep in mind also, that depending upon the size and working history of your business, many lenders will require both personal and business financials when backing closely held private companies.